KaijuML/rotowire-rg-metric/README.md

 Note that checkpoints will be saved after each epoch, with their filename indicating the accuracy and recall on a validation set (not seen during training).
-I have trained 3 models of each, using arbitrary random seeds.
-If you want to know everything, I've used `--seed` in `1234`, `5678`, `3435`.
+I have trained 3 models of each, using arbitrary random seeds (set `--seed 1234` for instance).
 Each time, I selected the best performing checkpoint in terms of accuracy & recall.

 After training a model, select the checkpoint you want to keep, rename it something like `lstm1`, and remove other checkpoints.